Skip to content

 get_initialized_dataset

-Return dataset with intialized sets, scalers, fillers etc..
+Returns dataset with intialized sets, transformers, fillers etc..

 This method uses following config attributes: